lucthienphong1120/ip-location-exporter/README.md

 python3 ip_location_exporter.py --prometheus_url=http://prometheus:9090
 ```

+You can defined flag `--push-gateway=http://pushgateway:9091` to send metrics to Pushgateway

 *P/s: You should define your APIs and Token at code for some API sources at [API_CONFIGS](./ip_location_exporter.py#L7)!

 ## Build with Docker